Dedicate a day to baking bread and reap the rewards when you remove this Homemade Challah Bread from the oven. The smell is divine!

 Play with the dough.
 Get the kids involved in the kneading.
 They will love to squish it.
 Just don’t let them put holes in the dough.
 Teach them about yeast and how it grows.
 The yeast eats the sugar and then gives off carbon dioxide.
 It’s this reaction that causes the bubbles to form.
 It’s the yeast and the carbon dioxide that makes the bread rise.
 Watch their faces in amazement.
 It’s totally worth it.

 If you can’t make the braid, just do the best you can.
-It took me a few tries to get the correct.
+It took me a few tries to get it correct.

 Enjoy your fresh bread with your family for dinner and breakfast.
 Eat your homemade Challah bread fresh, freeze a loaf, and save a loaf for the Baked French Toast we are making.